-Thursday, September 21, 2023.
+Thursday, September 18, 2025.
 The Exhibition Hall is open from 7 a.m. until 6 p.m.
 Entries in all categories accepted.

-Friday, September 22, 2023.
+Friday, September 19, 2025.
 Entries accepted from 7 a.m. until 9:30 a.m.

-Fairgoers with entries for the Exhibition Hall may proceed directly to MOFGA's Membership Tent for entrance prior to gate opening.
-Judging runs from 10 a.m until noon, and the hall will be closed during that time.
+Fairgoers with entries for the Exhibition Hall may proceed directly to MOFGA's Volunteer Tent for entrance prior to gate opening and be allowed prompt entry until 9:30.
+Judging runs from 10 a.m until noon, and the hall will be closed to the public during that time.
+School groups are welcome all day.
 The Exhibition Hall is open to fairgoers from noon until 6 p.m.

-Saturday, September 23, 2023.
+Saturday, September 20, 2025.
 The Exhibition Hall is open to fairgoers from 9 a.m. until 6 p.m.
 Entries for baked goods and children's apple pie contest, as well as dairy and cheese will be accepted until noon.
 Judging for baked goods and children's apple pie contest is at 1 p.m. in the Country Kitchen Demonstration tent; judging for dairy and cheese is at 3 p.m. in the Country Kitchen Demonstration tent.

-Sunday, September 24, 2023.
+Sunday, September 21, 2025.
 The Exhibition Hall is open to fairgoers from 9 a.m. until 5 p.m.
 Entries for the fermented foods contest will be accepted until 9 a.m. on Sunday morning.
 Ferments may be delivered before Sunday and will be kept refrigerated until and after judging.
-Judging for fermented foods will be from 10 a.m. until noon in the Country Kitchen Demonstration tent.
+Judging for fermented foods will be from 1 p.m. until 2 p.m. in the Country Kitchen Demonstration tent.
 Exhibits should remain in place until 5 p.m. for the benefit of all fairgoers.
-Those collecting exhibits must wait outside.
-We ask that you not come by until 4:30 p.m. or after to avoid a crowd waiting to collect their items.
+We ask that you not come by until 5 p.m. or after to avoid a crowd waiting to collect their items.
 Exhibits must be removed by 7:30 p.m. on Sunday.